Contractor insurance requirements

 - In relation to a residence or related roofed building (e.g. shed):

-- All building work performed within the building envelope (internal or external parts of the building), for example, painting, tiling, plastering, roof restoration and repair work, rendering of walls, floor restoration, and glazing work.
+- All building work performed within the building envelope ( outermost sides of the building which separates the internal from the external environment), for example, painting, tiling, plastering, roof restoration and repair work, rendering of walls, floor restoration, and glazing work.

 - Anything attached to the building if it requires building approval or plumbing approval.

 - Any structure attached to the external part of the building where there is no other supporting structure (eg: awning or handrail)

 - Stairs or an access ramp which are permanently attached to the building.

 - In relation to plumbing and drainage for a residence or related roofed building: